 MESA is a non-profit, educational organization.
-Steward CAAPX fees help to ensure these services and program benefits:
+Steward SAGE fees paid to MESA Global Partners and our organization support these services and program benefits:

-- Customized matching with a US Host assignment that meets your training objectives
+- US Host assignment to match your training objectives

-- Assistance to prepare for your US Consul interview
+- Assistance to prepare for US Consul interview*

 - Program sponsorship – maintain visa and notify SEVIS of any changes in Host assignment or Steward status

-- Orientation – via Skype or half day at our Berkeley, CA office for Stewards who arrive SFO: review handbook, program objectives, online curriculum, and receive an introduction to American culture & institutions
+- Online SAGE Orientation: review Steward online Classroom, handbook, program objectives, and receive an introduction to American culture & institutions

 - Full-time coordinator support

-- Administrative and/or financial support to attend a farmers’ conference and/or workshops
+- Up to $150 educational enrichment reimbursement to attend a farmers’ conference and/or farm workshops

-- “SPRIG” grant eligibility for Steward alumni-initiated home country projects
+- “SPRIG” mini-grant eligibility for Steward alumni-initiated home country projects

-Your $650 deposit is due only if you receive and accept an invitation to train with a U.S. Host placement.
-No refund upon confirmation of acceptance.
-The $1200 balance of your CAAPX fee is due only upon U.S. Consul approval of your J-1 visa.
+The $1350 balance of your SAGE fee is due only upon US Consul approval of your J-1 visa.
 No refund is given once your visa is approved.
-If you are denied J1 visa authorization by US Consul, MESA may assist you to re-apply and issue new visa documentation free-of-charge up to 365 days from the original start date listed on form DS-2019.
+If you are denied J-1 visa authorization by US Consul, MESA may assist you to re-apply and issue new visa documentation free-of-charge up to 365 days from the original start date listed on form DS-2019.

-Do not apply unless you have the personal resources or funding required to cover the above costs!
+Do not request an interview or apply unless you have the personal resources or funding required to cover ALL above costs!

-The Steward CAAPX fee covers only part of the cost for the above services and benefits.
-Most US Hosts also send MESA a $225 monthly fee to support this program.
-Additionally, MESA raises funds via individual donors and foundations to support farmer-to-farmer exchanges.
+Steward fees only help cover a portion MESA’s SAGE service costs.
+Most US Host partners also send MESA a monthly Host fee to support the program.
+MESA also raises funds via individual donors and foundations.

-- Stipend, wages, lodging and/or food may be provided by the US Host, but vary by placement.
-If a Host invites your participation, carefully review the Host Training Plan for compensation offered before accepting the placement.
+- If a Host invites your participation, carefully review the Host Training Plan for non-monetary compensation, including housing, food, etc., offered before accepting the placement.

-- MESA may charge an additional fee to revise forms DS-7002 and DS-2019 if you request relocation or want to extend your original training period with a new Host assignment (US training in agriculture may not exceed the 12-month maximum).
+- MESA charges an additional fee of up to $600 if you request relocation or want to extend your original training period at a new Host assignment (US training cannot exceed the 12-month maximum).